 - Soak yourself in inspiration – Think back to what made you want to play guitar.
 Relive the excitement you felt when you got your first instrument.
 Finally, look ahead to the day when you will have the skills you desire!
 Focus your mind on the satisfaction of reaching your goals instead of obstacles!

 - Become self-reliant – even if you are working with the very best teacher, you are still practicing on your own most of the time.
 You must make sure that whatever instructions your teacher gives you (or that you assign yourself) get carried out correctly and consistently!

-3. Incorporate intelligent variety into your practicing.
-Doing this will help you prevent boredom and burn out.
-At the same time, by "structuring" your variety in an intelligent way, you will be able to make consistent and measurable progress.
+3. Incorporate intelligent variety into your practice.
+Doing this will help you prevent boredom and burnout.
+At the same time, by “structuring” your variety in an intelligent way, you will be able to make consistent and measurable progress.
 Both things can be achieved if your practice schedule is efficient and effective (and the proper mindset is applied).

 4. Find an effective way to measure your progress.
 This is useful for many reasons.
 First, it is fun to compare your current skill level to your playing from several weeks, months or years ago, and second, it will help to keep you on track toward reaching your goals.
 Few people do this consistently; most wander aimlessly with no clear sense of direction.
 This leads to an inability to make significant progress.

 5. Keep your mind focused on the item you are practicing until you go on to the next thing on your practice schedule.
 Don’t switch between different things at random.
 If you understand the reason why practicing a specific item is important for your goals, this becomes easy to do.